How to Sign Up for AP Exam Self Study: Quick Guide for DIY Learners

 • AP Psychology

-These subjects often have clear textbooks and less complex content.
+These subjects often have clear guidelines and less tricky content.

 • AP Biology